-Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
+Services that are covered for you What you must pay when you get these services Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
 Covered services include general medical, behavioral health, dermatology, and more.
 A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or internet using a smart phone, tablet, or a computer.
 Certain types of visits may require internet and a camera-enabled device.

-For more information, or to schedule an appointment, call:

-- o Teladoc at 1-800-835-2362 (TTY: 711) 24 hours a day, 7 days a week. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location as outlined within this benefit chart (e.g., if you receive telehealth services from your PCP, you will pay the PCP cost share).

-The in-network provider must be used for the out-of-network benefit.
+For more information, or to schedule an appointment, call: Teladoc at 1-800-835-2362 (TTY: 711) 24 hours a day, 7 days a week.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location chart (e.g., if you receive telehealth services from your PCP, you will pay the PCP cost share).
+Prior Authorization may be required.
+Out-of-Network The in-network provider must be used for the out-of-network benefit.

-- Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment

-You will pay the cost sharing that applies to the provider (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" above).

-You will pay the cost sharing that applies to the provider (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" above).
+Services that are covered for you What you must pay when you get these services Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment In-Network You will pay the cost sharing that applies to the provider (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" above).
+Out-of-Network You will pay the cost sharing that applies to the provider (as described under "Physician/ Practitioner Services, Including Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Doctor's Office Visits" above).
+In-Network You will pay the cost sharing that applies to the provider (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" above).
+Out-of-Network You will pay the cost sharing that applies to the provider (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" above).